1. We would like to maintain a high standard of member conduct from day one and have this reflected in every aspect of the community.

 14. If the coaches choose not to reset the game, each coach must individually PM the Divisional Admin their personal view on the correct result.
-It should be noted that the only possible in-game admin results that can be set are 2-0, 2-1, 0-0 with the 2-0 result being the only one where only one coach gets no winnings nor MVP).
+It should be noted that for this season the only possible in-game admin results that can be set are 2-0, 2-1, 0-0 with the 2-0 result being the only one where only one coach gets no winnings nor MVP.
 The result is not agreed until the Divisional Admin has received a PM from both coaches (and the agreed result is the same!).
 The Divisional Admin will then adjust the result accordingly.
 Divisional admins reserve the right to ignore the agreed result where it negatively affects the league competition.

-15. If the two coaches cannot agree on a fair outcome, then the score will be adminned as the standard 2-0 result, penalising the player who initially disconnected.
+15. If the two coaches cannot agree on a fair outcome, then the score will be adminned as the standard 2 td win result, penalising the player who initially disconnected.
 Any attempt to unfairly abuse this rule to override what was most likely to be a loss will be in contravention of Rule #1 of the Code of Conduct and may result in the offending coach being banned from the league.
 Any Divisional Admin can confer with the league Commissioners before arriving at a final decision, but they are empowered to resolve the situation on their own if they choose to do so.
 This obviously requires fair play and sportsmanship between our coaches which we're sure will not be a problem for the UKBBL.

 16. In line with the above information about Member Conduct, we expect players to mirror the ethos of the UKBBL in their actions and behave with respect toward their fellow players/opponents.
 This said, we are not playing Crown Green Bowling here and this game brings with it a certain degree of brutality and gamesmanship.
 We will therefore not address any match disputes which pertain to in-game fouling or tactics.
 There are no rules on the pitch.
 If this does not sit well, we suggest you purchase an online copy of Scrabble by Hasbro Games.